Duke-GCB/SciComp-Materials/slurm/README.md

 #SBATCH --mail-user=EMAIL@duke.edu  # Email where notifications will be sent
 #Your actual work goes after this line
 ```
+The bedtools executatble is located at /opt/apps/sdg/nextgen/tools/BEDTools-Version-2.16.2/bin/bedtools on the DSCR.
 **Exercises**
 * In an interactive session
   * Sort an import bed file using the suggestions for using sort in the above tutorial
   * Run bedtools merge on the sorted bedfile
 * Combine the above slrum template with the command and submit the job as a batch job
   * Don't forget to enter your email address in the script

 #### JOB STATE CODES
 ```bash
 squeue